jlangch/venice/doc/readme/recursion.md

 ```

-Please not that this naive approach is not working:
+Please note that this naive approach is not working:

 ```clojure
 (do